minimuutti/minimuutti.github.io/en/activation/_posts/2015-07-20-treats-frozen-inside-ice.md

   thumb:
 ---

+Treats frozen inside ice are the best thing that you can give to your dog on a hot summer day.

 I put a small amount of water in the yoghurt cup and then put pieces of wiener there and then I put it in the freezer for two hours.
 Miki got the treats out about in a minute.

-Last time I did this, I put 1,5 cm (about 0,5 inch) of water in a larger cup, and I froze it without the treats.
+Once I put 1,5 cm (about 0,5 inch) of water in a larger cup, and I froze it without the treats.
 When this was frozen I added the treats and then put more water on top and froze it again.
 This time it took Miki about 20 minutes to get the treats out.

+You can also freeze treats into an ice cube tray.
+Just put some small treats like tiny pieces of wiener in the tray and fill it with water.
+It needs to be in the freezer about 2 to 3 hours.
+It took Miki about fifteen minutes to eat all the treats from the ice cube tray.

 ---